swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/binary-operators.md

 # Binary Operators

 These should also be pretty easy to get, but there are some subtleties, which I will cover in this section.
-The five operators that will be used for this event are the following: `+, -, *, /, and %`.
+The five operators that will be used are the following: `+, -, *, /, and %`.

 ### Addition